Hard Numbers: US low on chips, Egypt buys US arms, snow in Athens, Mexican remittances

 3.1: Parts of Greece and Turkey have been blanketed by a rare snowstorm, leaving thousands of people stuck in traffic for hours and forced to evacuate.
 Usually balmy Athens received 3.1 inches of snow on Monday, almost three times its annual average, while flights at Istanbul's airport have been suspended for two days.
 The storm is now heading to Israel.

-50 billion: Remittances sent home by Mexican migrants in 2021 are expected to exceed $50 billion for the first time, in part due to pandemic stimulus money from the US.
+50 billion: Remittances sent home by Mexican migrants in 2021 are expected to exceed $50 billion for the first time, in part due to a pandemic surge in money across the US border.
 Mexico receives about 6 percent of global remittance payments, behind only India and China.

 More from GZERO Media